robin7331/IKEA-Hackant/README.md

 ![Case3](Case3.jpeg)

 The case contains 4 buttons.
-Two are for manually rasing and lowering the desk.
+Two are for manually raising and lowering the desk.
-The other two are to directly move the desk to fixed positions (sitting / standing)
+The other two move the desk to fixed positions (sitting / standing).

 The PCB sandwich consists of the original IKEA board, Arduino Nano 3, a custom board containing the other components.
-Lastly the black box is a DC/DC converter converting the desk power (24V) to 5V for the Arduino.
+Lastly the black box is a DC/DC converter.
+Converting the desk power (24V) to 5V for the Arduino.

 # Original readme starts here